psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 🔄 **Preload All Nginx Cache**: Warm the Nginx cache with the most recent data for the entire website.

+🎯 **HTTP Purge (ngx_cache_purge)**: When the Nginx cache module is available, NPP uses it as the fastest purge path.
+Falls back gracefully to index and filesystem purge when the module is not present.

 🚀 **Auto Preload Nginx Cache**: Automatically preloads the cache when Auto Purge is enabled for a POST/PAGE or after the Purge All action.

 🧼 **Auto Purge Nginx Cache**: Purge cache on Post/Page content changes, comment status updates, theme/plugin updates, or when compatible Cache Plugins trigger a purge.
 Nginx cache is preloaded automatically if Auto Preload is enabled (for the entire site or individual page).